 I’m Leah.
 My twitter bio reads as: Living life with joyful passion.
 Trying to follow Jesus.
 Wife.
 Mama to three kiddos.
 Lifelong learner, IBCLC, volunteer, traveler, gardener, creator.
 Sometimes I enjoy more than 140 characters, in which case I would add the following.

-My husband, Aaron and I have been married almost 14 years.
+My husband, Aaron and I have been married 18 years.
 My husband is supportive, fun and truthful and I totally scored when we got married.
 Along with the many things we share, we have lots of differences, including different passions and beliefs and we like it that way.

-We have three kiddos Liam (7), Raine (4) and Haven-Kate (who I still like to refer to as the baby, but is almost two.)
+We have three kiddos Liam (11), Raine (8) and Haven-Kate (who I always referred to as the baby but we have no babies anymore is six!)
 Being a mother is amazing, I love it all, even though some days I feel overwhelmed and do things I don’t love like yell.

 I am an IBCLC (registered lactation consultant) and love to support women and families on their breastfeeding journey (whatever that looks like for them), as I believe it not only makes a huge difference in the short and longterm physical/mental/emotional health of babies and their mothers, but also can impact one’s overall parenting journey in such a beautiful way.